amdsyad/amdsyad.github.io/_posts/2026-03-29-server-setup.md

 ### Finally

 That’s all for now.
 I’ll update the blog as I discover more insights and techniques worth sharing.
-I already have a few ideas in mind particularly around Microsoft themed phishing simulations which I plan to cover in a future post.
+I already have a few ideas in mind particularly related to Microsoft  phishing simulations which I plan to cover in a future post.

 If you’re interested in learning more about how to use GoPhish, you can explore the official documentation [here](https://docs.getgophish.com/user-guide)